7Cedars/separated-powers/gitbook/README.md

 * They can save a state.
 * They have a function `executeLaw` that can only be called by a preset `Powers.sol` deployment.

-Many elements of laws can be changed: what function call is returned, which checks need to pass, what state (if any) is saved.
+Many elements of laws can be changed: the input parameters, the function call that is returned, which checks need to pass, what state (if any) is saved.
+Pretty much anything is possible.
 Laws are the meat on the bones provided by Powers.

 What is not flexible, is how Powers interacts with laws.
 This is done through the `executeLaw` function.
 When this function is called: